-Gros Ventre has 279 sites and a trailer dumping station.
-It is open from May 1 to October 9.
-This is the park's largest campground is in the southeast part of the park, closest to the town of Jackson.
-There are also four group camping sites.
-Advanced reservations are required.
+Gros Ventre has more than 300 sites and a trailer dumping station.
+It is open from early May to late October.
+This campground is one of the largest in the park and usually reaches capacity latest in the day.
+There are also five group camping sites.
+Advanced reservations are requested.

-Jenny Lake has 61 sites (tents only).
-Open from May 1 to September 25.
-This small campground is a few hundred yards from the east shore of Jenny Lake and this location is extremely popular.
+Jenny Lake has 49 sites (tents only).
+Open from early May to late September, this location is extremely popular and usually fills early in the morning.
 There is easy access to Cascade Canyon trails from this campground.

 Signal Mountain has 81 sites and a trailer dumping station.
-It is open from May 14 to October 16.
-Some sites lie just above Jackson Lake, and other sites are a short walk from the lake.
+It is open from mid-May to mid-October.
+These sites usually fill up by mid-morning.

-Colter Bay has 324 sites, showers, a laundry center, a grocery store, a trailer dumping station and propane.
-It is open from May 26 to September 25.
-There are 10 group sites.
+Colter Bay has 335 sites, showers, a laundry center, a grocery store, a trailer dumping station and propane.
+It is open from mid-May to late September and is the largest campground in the park.
+There are 11 group sites.
+Advance reservations are requested

 Lizard Creek has 60 sites.
-Open from June 12 to September 12, this rustic campground is in a remote part of Grand Teton National Park.
+Open from mid-June to early September, this campground usually fills up by evening.